bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/README.md

 ## Minimum Viable Product

-- [ ] Go through the `Tabs`, `Tab`, `Cards`, and `Card` components following the instructions, and passing data and props to get the tabs and cards to appear on the screen.
+- [ X] Go through the `Tabs`, `Tab`, `Cards`, and `Card` components following the instructions, and passing data and props to get the tabs and cards to appear on the screen.
-- [ ] Once the Tabs and Cards are rendering to the screen complete the `changeSelected` and `filterCards` functions in the `Content` component.
+- [ X] Once the Tabs and Cards are rendering to the screen complete the `changeSelected` and `filterCards` functions in the `Content` component.
-- [ ] You should now be able to filter cards using your tabs!
+- [ X] You should now be able to filter cards using your tabs!
-- [ ] Make sure all of your props being passed are validated using PropTypes.
+- [ X] Make sure all of your props being passed are validated using PropTypes.
-- [ ] Find the `TopBar` and `Header` components.
+- [X] Find the `TopBar` and `Header` components.
 Convert these two components to Styled Components.
 You should not have any `className` props when you are finished.

 ## Stretch Challenge